FRESHMAN YEAR | SOPHOMORE YEAR | JUNIOR YEAR | SENIOR YEAR

 The senior year is a crucial time in the job search process.
 You don't have to look for a job by yourself.
 The Center for Student Professional Development can help.
 Meet with your College of Business Career Counselor in early September to get started.
 Landing a professional-level job can be challenging; but with persistence, it can be done.

 Participate in information sessions sponsored by companies who are recruiting.
-You'll expand your network and also you learn whether the company is a fit with your personality and goals.
+You’ll expand your network and learn whether the company is a fit with your personality and goals.

 Ensure that you are receiving career-related e-mails from the College of Business and the University Career Center.
-Sign up to receive a copy of the COB Recruiter by e-mail and update your profile in Rowdy Jobs so that you can receive the latest updates.
+Update your profile in Handshake so that you can receive the latest updates.

 Identify a list of job opportunities you may want to pursue.
 By doing so, you will give yourself a goal.
 Companies and job types can always be added or subtracted.
 Keeping track of these options can help you to set realistic goals about finding a job and can help you to fully understand what you are searching for in a full-time permanent position.

-Know that not all good career opportunities are part of on-campus interviewing or the Rowdy Jobs system.
-Many companies post positions only on their web site.
-Both H-E-B and Medtronics post their positions on their web site and usually do not post on university web sites.
+Know that not all good career opportunities are part of on-campus interviewing or the Handshake system.
+Many companies post positions only on their Web site.
+Both H-E-B and Medtronics post their positions on their Web site and usually do not post on university Web sites.
 Visit with a Career Counselor for additional options.
-It's best to expand your search to web sites for a location where you might want to move and to web sites for specific industries that interest you.
+It’s best to expand your search to web sites for a location where you might want to move and web sites for specific industries that interest you.

-Apply for job opportunities of interest through Rowdy Jobs and by searching through the COB Recruiter.
+Apply for job opportunities of interest through Handshake.

 Learn how to manage decisions about and negotiate job offers.
 Career counselors can help you to negotiate timelines, benefits and compensation packages for job offers.
 See our guide to negotiation.